gabrielvlad/raspberrypi-kubernetes-cluster/hardware part and linking devices together/README.md

 Setting Up hardware infrastructure for a Raspberry Pi Kubernetes Cluster

 The Raspberry Pi Kubernetes Cluster is a cost-effective and efficient way to set up a Kubernetes cluster.
-There are two ways to set up the cluster for the hardware part:
+There are two main ways to set up the cluster for the hardware part:

-1. Boot from SD cards with a switch acting as the IP assigner and internet provider.
+1. Boot from storage device in this case example SD cards with a switch acting as the IP assigner and internet provider.
-2. Main node provides boot over the network and has a storage HDD (or better) as the image boot loader.
-The main node also acts as a DHCP server, so it assigns IPs for the worker nodes and provides internet.
+2. Main node device provides boot over the network and has a storage HDD (or better) as the image boot loader.
+The main node device also acts as a DHCP server, so it assigns IPs for the worker nodes and provides internet.

 I explain each method more in-depth below: